-Students participate in the program as a requirement for promotion and ultimately for graduation from IC.
-The program focuses on capacity building and providing students with new skills that will enable them to understand needs in the society and plan small-scale community service projects (or even larger ones if they so dream to choose!).
-Workshops and projects enable students to acquire advanced knowledge and the skills to be active agents of change for issues such as drug and substance abuse, the environment, domestic violence, road safety and volunteering to name just a few.
+Students take part in the program as a requirement for promotion and ultimately for graduation from IC.
+The program focuses on capacity building and providing students with new skills that will enable them to understand the needs of society and plan small-scale community service projects (or even larger ones if they so dream to choose!)
+Workshops and projects enable students to acquire advanced knowledge and equip them with the skills to be active agents of change for issues such as drug and substance abuse, the environment, domestic violence, road safety and volunteering to name just a few.
 Students are encouraged to develop their own projects and participate beyond the required service hours.
 International competitions as well as international school partnerships allow for students to engage with global issues, typically linked to the UN Sustainable Development 2030 Goals.

 CAS and Pre-CAS

 Creativity, Activity and Service (CAS) is an integral part of the IB Diploma Program (IB I and IB II), as well as Pre-CAS for the 5th College Preparatory Program class (5th CPP).